-Column (b) shows that human development index (HDI) negatively and significantly affects economic diversification in MENA oil exporters.
-This result appears to support Barro (2001), Busse and Gröning (2013), Bhattacharyya and Hodler (2014) and Osakwe et al. (2018) and can be explained by the fact that high human development is an important driver of diversification success because it is extremely pertinent to developing productive capacity and encouraging higher value-added activities.
-In oil-rich MENA countries, corrupt practices associated with oil rents undercut the need for significantly investing in human capital accumulation and implementing radical and painful reforms for improving economic efficiency and boosting non-oil exports.
-Patent applications (PATENT) have a significant negative impact on economic diversification in oil endowed MENA countries, confirming what have been reported by Schwab and Sala-i-Martin (2017) and Pritchett et al., (2017).
-Most of these countries invest less on research and development and generate less innovation output, and consequently fail to achieve diversification of their export bases.
-None of MENA oil exporters have more patent applications than their peers, but the much more terrible fact is that these countries have significantly lower levels of patent applications than would be predicted by their level of income.
-Corrupt policy makers stand behind the status quo and sabotage reforms that target high-tech manufacturing and knowledge-intensive industries, making these countries unable to create new technologies and assimilate imported technology and therefore cannot attain economic diversification.
-Private sector credit (PRCRT) has a significant negative effect on economic diversification in MENA oil exporters, confirming what have been reported by Claessens (2006) and Bhattacharyya and Hodler (2014).
-An increasingly broad and diversified export base requires greater private sector participation which can be fostered by wider access to credit which, in turn, is likely to be lacking in many oil-rich MENA countries.
-A lower private sector credit access can limit the expansion of the non-oil sector, stifle private sector productivity and undermine economic diversification.
-One of the serious weaknesses of these countries' business environments is the ability to get access to credit on the basis of privilege and connections, and that is what can be a frustrating process for young entrepreneurs and youth-led small and medium enterprises (SMEs) that can pave the way for a more diversified economy.
-Political stability (PSAV) has a significant negative effect on economic diversification in MENA oil exporters, confirming the findings of Matallah (2020a) and Matallah (2020b).
-Most oil-rich MENA countries are experiencing political instability that distracts policy makers from the need to pursue fundamental reforms, serves as a major disincentive to the development of the private sector and therefore cripples plans for economic diversification.
-Oil-exporting MENA countries are still plagued by conflicts, disputes and tensions that act as a strong deterrent to policies of export diversification.
+Column (b) shows that the human development index (HDI) negatively and significantly affects economic diversification in MENA oil exporters.
+This result appears to support Barro (2001), Busse and Gröning (2013), Bhattacharyya and Hodler (2014), and Osakwe et al. (2018) and can be explained by the fact that high human development is an important driver of diversification success because it is extremely pertinent in developing productive capacity and encouraging higher value-added activities.
+Patent applications (PATENT) have a significant negative impact on economic diversification in oil-endowed MENA countries, confirming what has been reported by Schwab and Sala-i-Martin (2017) and Pritchett et al. (2017).
+Most of these countries invest less in research and development and generate less innovation output, and therefore consequently fail to achieve diversification of their export bases.
+None of the MENA oil exporters have more patent applications than their peers, but the much more terrible fact is that these countries have significantly lower levels of patent applications than would be predicted by their levels of income.
+Corrupt policymakers stand behind the status quo and sabotage reforms that target high-tech manufacturing and knowledge-intensive industries, making these countries unable to create new technologies, assimilate imported technology, and attain economic diversification.
+Private sector credit (PRCRT) has a significant negative effect on economic diversification in MENA oil exporters, confirming what has been reported by Claessens (2006) and Bhattacharyya and Hodler (2014).
+An increasingly broad and diversified export base requires greater private sector participation that can be fostered by wider access to credit which, in turn, is likely to be lacking in many oil-rich MENA countries.
+Restricted access to credit for the private sector can limit the expansion of the non-oil sector, stifle private sector productivity, and undermine economic diversification.
+One of the serious weaknesses of these countries' business environments is the ability to get access to credit on the basis of privilege and connections, which can be a frustrating process for young entrepreneurs and youth-led SMEs that can pave the way towards a more diversified economy.
+Political stability (PSAV) has a significant negative effect on economic diversification for MENA oil exporters, confirming the findings of Matallah (2020a) and Matallah (2020b).
+Most oil-rich MENA countries are experiencing political instability that distracts policymakers from pursuing fundamental reforms, serves as a major disincentive to the development of the private sector, and therefore cripples plans for economic diversification.
 Recently, most of these countries showed a strong inclination towards increasing military spending instead of reinvesting those dollars toward non-oil growth.